A Comprehensive Guide to Membership Pricing for Associations [Including Pricing Models, Successful Strategies, and FAQs]

 This is important because as you improve your member experience at your association, you will need more digitalization resources which will demand more funds.

-Thus, you should revisit your price plan as you offer improved versions of your product to your members.
+Thus, you should revisit price plan of your membership/association dues as you offer improved versions of your product to your members.

 Identify the Core Revenue Drivers